wenhuiwwh/Algorithm/README.md

 ## 3. bayes_xaj

 This is the Bayesian algorithm to determine the parameters of the Xin'anjiang hydrological model, with reference to some information on the Internet.

+## 4.sce_ua_xaj

+The new sce_ua algorithm is added to optimize the Xin'anjiang hydrological model.
+At present, this algorithm is the most suitable optimization algorithm.